AzHHA Priority Legislation

 AzHHA and other stakeholders successfully worked to protect hospitals and medical school residency programs by removing “an affiliate of abortion provider” from the list of organizations the state and its political subdivisions may not contract.
 AzHHA also worked to clarify that the contracting prohibition does not apply to organizations that perform abortions only to save the life of the mother or to prevent major bodily harm.

 SB1680: NEWBORN SCREENING PROGRAM; TESTING

-If passed, the bill will require ADHS to add a screening adopted by the federal advisory board to the list of newborn screenings required in AZ.
+If passed by the House Committee, the bill will require ADHS to add a screening adopted by the federal advisory board to the list of newborn screenings required in Arizona.
 Additionally, it will require both commercial and AHCCCS plans to increase reimbursement to offset increased ADHS newborn screening fees.
 The bill does not prohibit ADHS from requiring hospitals to pay both the first (conducted in hospital) and second (conducted in post-discharge physician visit) screening fees.

 Other key legislation

 |HB2069||GENETIC TESTING; PRIVATE PROPERTY||Signed by Governor - Amended|